su-ntu-ctp/6m-software-1.2-cli-git/README.md

 # Command Line Interface & GIT (Code Version Control)

+## Module 1 Brief

+In module 1, learners will be going through the following topics during lesson:
+- Software Development Environment
+- Code Version Control with GIT
+- Software Testing Methodologies
+- Agile SCRUM

+Learners will be learning the following topics in the self studies materials and assignment:
+- HTML
+- CSS
+- JavaScript

 ## Dependencies

 Refer to the following markdown file for the respective sections of the class: